Tamarindo Costa Rica

 Playa Negra, Costa Rica

-These three Guanacaste Beaches are considered a Top Surfing Hub.
-They are Playa Negra, Langosta, and Junquillal.
+These three beaches in Guanacaste are recognized as a top surfing destination: Playa Negra, Langosta, and Junquillal.

-Playa Negra sits in close proximity to other Guanacaste Beaches Top Surfing Spots, Playa Langosta, Playa Junquillal and “Little Hawaii” Playa Avellana, which is a short 10-minute drive away.
+Playa Negra is close to other top surfing spots like Playa Langosta, Playa Junquillal, and “Little Hawaii” Playa Avellana, which is just a short 10-minute drive away.

-Surfers and non-surfers alike enjoy Playa Negra’s pristine, natural, colorful and remote landscape.
-Its dark-colored sand is interspersed with rocky outcroppings and tons of tide pools for the family to explore.
+Both surfers and non-surfers enjoy Playa Negra’s clean, natural, and colorful landscape.
+Its dark sand is mixed with rocky outcroppings and plenty of tide pools for families to explore.

-The surf break at Playa Negra is a hollow right break reef that can at times get quite crowded.
-However, when you catch a good swell, it is definitely worth it to surf here.
-The surf at Playa Negra is ideal for the novice as well as the expert surfer.
+The surf break here is a hollow right break reef that can get crowded at times.
+However, catching a good swell makes it worth it.
+The surf at Playa Negra is great for both beginners and expert surfers.

-Playa Negra has some of the most consistent waves and surf breaks along the Guanacaste Pacific Coast, as do Playa Langosta and Junquilla.
+Playa Negra offers some of the most consistent waves along the Guanacaste Pacific Coast, similar to Playa Langosta and Junquillal.

-OK, here’s the real deal in surf talk…This beach is considered by many surfers to be one of the top beach areas in Costa Rica’s Guanacaste Pacific Golden Coast.
+In surf terms, this beach is considered one of the best spots on Costa Rica’s Guanacaste Pacific Golden Coast.

-It has become famous in part from its quality surfing wave.
-Playa Negra has a rock reef bottom with good right-hand barrels and a well defined channel for paddling out.
-This channel also assists surfers to return to the point where the wave breaks.
-There is a strong rip current that takes the surfers back through the impact zone.
+It has gained fame for its quality waves.
+Playa Negra features a rocky reef bottom with excellent right-hand barrels and a clear channel for paddling out.
+This channel helps surfers return to the breaking point.
+There is a strong rip current that carries surfers back through the impact zone.

-Depending on the swell direction and tides; a left breaking wave may also be surfed.
-The break has good exposure to both Northern and Southern Hemisphere swells and is reasonably consistent year-round.
-The wave can break well with large and small swells.
-It may also produce good surfing waves during the entire tide range.
+Depending on the swell direction and tides, a left-breaking wave can also be surfed.
+The break is well exposed to both Northern and Southern Hemisphere swells and remains fairly consistent throughout the year.
+The waves can hold well with both large and small swells, making for good conditions across all tide ranges.

-Despite the beach’s isolated location, its fast and hallow reef break draws surfers from throughout the area and the take off zone for riding its main break can get quite crowded.
+Despite its remote location, this beach’s fast and hollow reef break attracts surfers from the surrounding area, and the take-off zone can get quite busy.

-Playa Negra is less than a 2 hour drive from Liberia’s International Airport, LIB.
-The drive from San Jose’s International Airport, SJO, takes 4 to 5+ hours and you cross the Tempisque Bridge.
+Playa Negra is less than a two-hour drive from Liberia’s International Airport, LIB.
+The drive from San Jose’s International Airport, SJO, takes four to five hours and involves crossing the Tempisque Bridge.

-Another option for you when traveling from San Jose, Costa Rica, is to fly into Playa Tamarindo.
-They have daily flights, small planes, and awesome views.
-It cost a bit more to fly into Liberia, but in the long run it’s worth the added expense.
-Don’t let transportation chew up too many of your vacation days.
+Another option is to fly into Playa Tamarindo from San Jose.
+They offer daily flights on small planes with stunning views.
+While it costs a bit more to fly into Liberia, it’s often worth the extra money.
+Don’t let transportation take up too much of your vacation time.

-Once you get to Tamarindo remember to rent a 4 wheel drive vehicle and then drive south to hit all of the Guanacaste Beaches Top Surfing Beaches
+Once you reach Tamarindo, remember to rent a 4-wheel drive vehicle and head south to explore all the top surfing beaches in Guanacaste.

-Playa Negra, Playa Langosta and Junquilla are all considered in the same beach “neighborhood”.
-Plan on visiting them all while in Guanacaste Province.
+Playa Negra, Playa Langosta, and Junquillal all belong to the same beach area.
+Plan to visit them all while in Guanacaste Province.

 Partner – ads